roryprimrose/ModelBuilder/README.md

 are simply left out of the generated population code.
 A value the constructor assigned is therefore never overwritten — there is no runtime value comparison.

+By default a value is generated for every parameter of the chosen constructor, including optional ones — an optional parameter's declared default is not special-cased, so that member is still varied like any other.
+Set `BuildOptions.UseConstructorDefaults` (see [Tuning the build](#tuning-the-build)) to instead use an optional parameter's declared default value.
+For per-argument control, use [typed construction](#typed-construction), whose `From` overloads expose each optional parameter's default.

 Constructor arguments also become **sibling values** for the rest of the build, keyed by the parameter name, so members derived from siblings stay consistent with them.
 This holds even when a parameter is **never exposed as a property** — a type with `Contact(string firstName, string